mawosoft/MissingCoverage/README.md

 Usage: MissingCoverage [options] [filespecs]

 Options:
   -h|--help                       Display this help.
-  -ht|--hit-threshold <INTEGER>        Lowest # of line hits to consider a line as covered, i.e. to not include it as missing coverage in report.
+  -ht|--hit-threshold <INT>       Lowest # of line hits to consider a line as covered, i.e. to not include it as missing coverage in report.
-  -ct|--coverage-threshold <INTEGER>   Lowest coverage in percent to consider a line with branches as covered.
+  -ct|--coverage-threshold <INT>  Lowest coverage in percent to consider a line with branches as covered.
-  -bt|--branch-threshold <INTEGER>     Minimum # of total branches a line must have before the coverage threshold gets applied.
+  -bt|--branch-threshold <INT>    Minimum # of total branches a line must have before the coverage threshold gets applied.
   -lo|--latest-only               For each source file, uses only the data from the newest of all matching report files.
+  --no-collapse                   Reports each line separately.
+By default, lines with identical information are reported as range.
+  --max-linenumber <INT>          Sets the maximum line number allowed.
+  --no-logo                       Supresses version and copyright information.
+  -v|--verbosity <LEVEL>          Sets the verbosity level to q[uiet], m[inimal], n[ormal], d[etailed], or diag[nostic].
   --                              Indicates that any subsequent arguments are filespecs, even if starting with hyphen (-).

 Filespecs:
   Any number of space separated file specs.
 Wildcards * ? ** are supported.
   Absolute or relative paths can be used.
 Relative paths are based on the current directory.

 Default:
-  MissingCoverage --hit-threshold 1 --coverage-threshold 100 --branch-threshold 2 **\*cobertura*.xml
+  MissingCoverage --hit-threshold 1 --coverage-threshold 100 --branch-threshold 2 --max-linenumber 50000 --verbosity normal **\*cobertura*.xml

 Examples:
   C:\MyProjects\**\*cobertura*.xml                     Process all xml files with name containing 'cobertura' recursively in all subdirectories of 'C:\MyProjects'.